codemask-labs/stan-js/README.md

 ```
 It takes two parameters - first is initial value, and the second one (which is optional) is options object with key (if the key isn't passed stan-js will pass key from the store), serialize and deserialize functions.

+> [!IMPORTANT]
-*For react-native you need to install react-native-mmkv and if you are using react-native older than 0.72 you need to add this to your metro.config.js*
+> For react-native you need to install [react-native-mmkv](https://www.npmjs.com/package/react-native-mmkv) and if you are using react-native older than 0.72 you need to add this to your `metro.config.js`
 ```js
 unstable_enablePackageExports: true,
 ```